titaenstad/norwegian_rhyme_scheme_corpus/annotation_tool/annotation_guidelines.md

 maler din must til lette fråder,
 knuser din kraft til ingenting!
 ```
 a correct rhyme scheme code is "ABCB".
-It might be tempting to annotate "gåter" and "fråder" as rhyming, and this was probably what the author meant as well (when this was written almost 100 years ago).
-But, unless you speak a dialect where these words actually rhyme, please do not annotate word pairs as rhyming if they don't rhyme the way you would pronounce it.
+It might be tempting to annotate "gåter" and "fråder" as rhyming, as they are indeed similar (and this was probably what the author meant as well, when this was written almost 100 years ago).
+But, because we want the data to reflect modern (Østlandsk) Norwegian, please do not annotate word pairs as rhyming if they don't rhyme the way you would pronounce it.
+We do not want to *danify* our language.

 Example:
 For the stanza